Mattjones444/Code-Institute/README.md

 \### Signup form processing

 Currently, on submission of the Sign-Up form, the data goes to the form dump, so the input is not being processed or stored.
-With the knowledge of SQL and Python, the input could be stored, processed, analysed and used to provide the user with a personalised quality experience.
+The user is also expecting to be presented with a free resource.

 \_\_\_